mshahbazi72/cGANTransfer/README.md

 Before training, you should create the sub-directories <b>"data"</b> and <b>"weights"</b>.
 Then place the data and pretraining weights inside them accordingly. the sub-directories <b>"logs"</b> and <b>"samples"</b> will be created automatically during the training.

 ### 2.2.
 Data<a name="Data"></a>
+Data prepration is done based on the setup you are using.
+The code is adapted to two setups:
+    1. ImageNet: Using BigGAN pretrained on ImageNet (Image size 128x128)
+    2. cifar: Using BigGAN pretrained on ImageNet (Image size 32x32)

 The multi-class data should be organized as a main folder called "ImageNet" (regardless of the actual target data).
 The main folder should contain different sub-folders for different classes of the target data.
 The "ImageNet" folder should be placed in "base_dir/data/"
 ```bash
 base_dir/data/ImageNet/[class_1, ..., class_n]